witstan/Java-Learning/README.md

+# Daily Update on 2022/12/05
+> Project with 100% progress
+1. myproject02

+> learnt about contents below
+1. OOP - Inheritance
+2. Eclipse Debug Features

+> Reviewed the following content
+1. OOP - Inheritance

+> Did Exercise of following content
+1. OOP - Inheritance

-# Daily Update on 2022/12/02
+# Daily Update on 2022/12/04
 > Project with 50% progress
-1.myproject02
+1. myproject02

-> Reviewed the following contents
+> Reviewed the Following Contents
-1.Encapsulation
-2.Constructor
+1. Encapsulation
+2. Constructor
-3.this and package Keyword
+3. this and package Keyword

 # Daily Update on 2022/12/03